 How we counted

 Oracle publishes a What's New book for each product area every quarter.
-For 26C, the SCM side spans six books: Procurement, Inventory Management (which includes Costing and Logistics), Manufacturing, Maintenance, Demand Management and Order Management.
+For 26C, the SCM side spans six books: Procurement, Inventory Management (which includes Costing and Logistics), Manufacturing, Maintenance, Supply Chain Planning and Order Management.
 Each book lists every feature with two classifications that most readers skip: an enablement column (what you must do before the feature does anything) and a scale column (how big the change is).
-We read all six books, all 189 features, across 32 sub-modules, and classified every one.
+We read all six books, all 218 features, across 35 sub-modules, and classified every one.

 One honest note before the findings: these numbers cover SCM only.
 Financials, HCM and CX have their own books, so the true size of a full 26C update on your instance is larger than anything below.
 And as always, verify behavior in your own test instance; your configuration changes what you will see.